-Next up meta info, drag and drop, author name, author image and date.
+Next, up meta info, drag and drop, author name, author image, and date.
 Breadcrumbs, you can choose to enable or indeed disable, as well as choosing to highlight author comments and lastly whether or not you wish to show the date in comments.

 Social media settings for Writer

 Another nice feature is the social media settings for Writer.
 Here you can choose to show buttons above content, below or whether or not you would like to float them.
-If you choose float the buttons will be displayed on the left.
+If you choose to float the buttons will be displayed on the left.